 In order to keep you and your family safe, you should have your heating system inspected by a qualified contractor every year before heating season begins.
 They should:

 - Check the heat exchangers for cracks, rust and corrosion.

-- Clean and check the flue and vent pipes for any obstructions, corrosion or pipe separations.
+- Clean and check the flue and vent pipes for any obstructions, corrosion, pipe separations and proper venting.

 - Test your heating system for proper ventilation.

 - Check blower operation, clean and lubricate when applicable.

 - Check and adjust any pilots and burners.

 - Check that your gas appliances produce a sharp blue flame.

 It’s also important to keep flammable materials outdoors, in approved containers and away from all natural gas appliances.